Dance: In-Person and Virtual Scholarship Auditions

 Dance Scholarships

 You may qualify for a Saint Mary’s Performing Arts Scholarship in Dance, Music or Theatre.
-Each year Saint Mary’s offers up to $13,000 in tuition remission scholarships for demonstrated artistic excellence.
+Each year Saint Mary’s offers up to $5,000 in tuition remission scholarships for demonstrated artistic excellence.
 These merit-based awards are available only to incoming first-year students, and are renewable for four years.
-ALL APPLICANTS WILL BE NOTIFIED OF THE SCHOLARSHIP RESULTS BY February 15, 2024.
-Students must apply to Saint Mary's College by Nov.
-1, 2023 (early action deadline)
+ALL APPLICANTS WILL BE NOTIFIED OF THE SCHOLARSHIP RESULTS BY February 16, 2025.
+Students must apply to Saint Mary's College via the Common App before applying for the scholarships.

-Applications for the Dance Scholarship must be submitted by November 15, 2023 and you must also be accepted to Saint Mary’s College prior to the audition date.
+Applicants must first apply via Early Action by Nov.
+1 and then applications for the Dance Scholarship must be submitted by December 1, 2025.
+You must be accepted to Saint Mary’s College prior to the audition date.

-Dance Scholarship auditions will be held on January 20, 2024 on the campus of Saint Mary’s College.
-Virtual auditions will take place via a Zoom link on January 21, 2024 for those students who cannot make it to campus.
+Dance Scholarship auditions will be held on January 17, 2026, on the campus of Saint Mary’s College.
+Virtual auditions will take place via a Zoom link for those students who cannot make it to campus.

 Dance Scholarship Procedures for In-Person Auditions

-On the day of the audition, please plan to arrive on campus between 8:15-8:45 am.
-You will not need to pay for parking, plan to stop at the kiosk and get a pass as you drive into campus.
+On the day of the audition, please plan to arrive in LeFevre Theatre at 9:00 am for check-in.
+You will not need to pay for parking.
+Plan to stop at the kiosk and get a pass as you drive into campus.
 You can get directions there and will want to park close to LeFevre Theatre.
-Check-in will begin at 8:30 am in LeFevre Theatre.
-The audition will take place in the Syufy Dance Studio (Syufy 130) or the Campus Recreation Center depending on COVID restrictions and the size of the group.
-Current students will escort you to the proper location after you check in.
+Check-in will begin at 9:00 am in LeFevre Theatre, and we'll walk you over to the initial meeting in Syufy 130 Dance Studio.
+Then, the audition will take place at the Campus Recreation Center, depending on COVID restrictions and the size of the group.
+Current students will escort you to the proper location after you check in and after the meeting.

 Meeting

-Our day will begin at 9:00 am in LeFevre Theatre for a meet-and greet with the faculty and current students.
+Our day will begin at 9:20 am in Syufy 130 Dance Studio for a meet-and-greet with the faculty and current students.
 Parents/guardians are welcome to attend.
 We will share highlights of the dance program and expectations for scholarship students.
+At 9:50 am, we will walk prospective students to the Rec Center and arrive at the dance studio at 10:00 am.

 Dance Audition

 We will start our audition with a group dance class at 10:00 am.
-The class will be 90 minutes and Dance faculty will each teach a different section so that you can see what our classes are like and the various movement styles we offer.
+The class will be 90 minutes, and Dance faculty will each teach a different section so that you can see what our classes are like and the various movement styles we offer.
 It will be a combination of modern, contemporary, ballet and jazz.
 We do not have a dress code.
 We will ask you to dance without your shoes for part of the class, but socks, or split soles are fine for the modern and contemporary sections of the class.
 Ballet slippers are optional for the ballet section.
+Parents and guardians are welcome to walk around campus or enjoy some light snacks in LeFevre Theatre lobby during the audition and interviews.

 Dance Scholarship Procedures for Virtual Auditions